sahithi-sss/options-pricing-models/README.md

 - **Interactive UI**: User-friendly interface for inputting parameters and switching between models.
 - **Dynamic Visualization**: Heatmaps for visualizing the effect of stock price and volatility on option pricing.
-- **Multi-Model Navigation**: Seamless switching between Black-Scholes, Binomial, and Monte Carlo models.
+- **Multi-Model Navigation**: Seamless switching between Black-Scholes, Binomial, and Trinomial models.
 - **Custom Configurations**: Adjust model parameters like volatility, interest rate, and time to maturity.
 - **Real-Time Calculations**: Instant display of calculated option prices and profitability.